 You can hard reset your iPhone in addition to restarting it, which we will describe later.

 However, try these fixes first before you restore your iPhone or perform a factory reset.
-Check to check if the camera stops shaking:
+Check to see if the camera stops shaking:

 Relaunch your camera app: